 Strawberry yogurt facial masks

 For this refreshing (and tasty!) treatment, mash a handful of ripe strawberries with 3 tablespoons of ground almonds.
 Add 2 tablespoons of plain yogurt and mix until the mixture has a pasty texture.
 Apply it to your face and rinse for soft, smooth skin.
 If you have any left over, make sure to keep it refrigerated.
-Once you have your skin looking great, beware of these everyday habits that can hurt it.

 Yeast facial masks

 This treatment, meant especially for younger people with oily skin, requires a package of dry yeast.
 Mix the contents of a 0.25-ounce (7-gram) packet with three drops of lemon juice and 2 teaspoons of water until it forms a paste.
 (Add more water as needed to get it to the right consistency.)
 Spread the mixture on your face and let it sit for 10 to 15 minutes, then rinse off for a refreshing deep clean.
-These are the best beauty products for oily skin.

 Honey facial masks